divbhagia/advance-notice/Readme.md

 This repository contains the code for the paper "Duration Dependence and Heterogeneity: Learning from Early Notice of Layoff" by Div Bhagia.
+The latest version of the paper can be found on this link: [https://www.dbhagia.com/research/](https://www.dbhagia.com/research/).

 ## Software Requirements